Liziye725/ros2_server_http_websocket/README.md

 ```
 nano http_server_test.py
 ```

-make sure the "http_message" aligned with your client.
+Make sure the "http_message" aligned with your client.
 Also provide ip and port.
 ```
 ip a
 ```